World Climbing Series

-The IFSC Climbing World Cup is a series of competition climbing events held during the year at various locations around the world, organized by the International Federation of Sport Climbing (IFSC).
+World Climbing Series is a competition climbing event series held during the year at various locations around the world, organized by World Climbing.
 At each event, the athletes compete in three disciplines: lead, bouldering, and speed.
 The number of events varies from year to year, and the winners for each discipline are decided by the points accumulated in the year.

-The first World Cup was held in 1989 and included only lead competition climbing events.
+Previously called the IFSC Climbing World Cup, the first season was held in 1989 and included only lead competition climbing events.
 Speed climbing was introduced in 1998, and bouldering in 1999.
 For 18 seasons, from 1989 to 2006, World Cups were held under the auspices of the International Council for Competition Climbing which was part of the UIAA; they were called UIAA Climbing World Cups.
-Since 2007, they have been held under the auspices of the IFSC.
+Since 2007, they have been held under the auspices of World Climbing, known as the International Federation of Sport Climbing (IFSC) until 2025.

+The competition was renamed from IFSC World Cup to World Climbing Series in December 2025, as part of IFSC's rebranding to World Climbing.

 Athlete eligibility

 Each country has a base quota of two athletes per gender per discipline for each event, plus a variable quota of up to four athletes based on the number of athletes ranked in the top 40 in a category.
 There is also a host country quota, with a maximum of six athletes per gender per discipline for each event.
 Before 2015, any athlete ranked in the top 10 was guaranteed a spot and did not count toward the quota.